natstott/GodotPlanets/ReadMe.txt

 Using Texture2DArray to store planet images and using simple instance id to draw them using a sphere impostor based on :https://bgolus.medium.com/rendering-a-sphere-on-a-quad-13c92025570c by Ben Golus
-Haven't yet fixed the seam, he used fwidth() hlsl function which I cant find in glsl
+Haven't yet fixed the seam, he used fwidth() hlsl function which doesn't solve it in glsl
+See: https://bgolus.medium.com/distinctive-derivative-differences-cce38d36797b for an explanation of mipmap choice and wrapping uvs.

 The number of planets are just set by the number of images.
 The rest are set to random moons